shubhraj29/Car-price-prediction-using-ANOVA/README.md

 # Car-price-prediction-using-ANOVA

-This repository is completed by me for academic, and self learning purposes. the project comprises of exploring the features or characteristics to predict the price of the car.
+This repository completed by me is for academic, and self-learning purposes. the project comprises exploring the features or characteristics to predict the price of the car.

 Note: Data used in the projects is for demonstration purposes only and taken from cognitiveclass.ai